-The Baltimore Community Practicum is a SOURCE flagship course, which offers a real world public health practice experience.
+The Baltimore Community Practicum is SOURCE's flagship course, which offers a real world public health practice experience.

 It is a non-paid, for-credit, field experience that allows you to apply your public health skills "at the elbow" of experienced public health practitioners.
 You must apply and be accepted prior to registering for the appropriate academic credits.
-Placements are part-time placements for 1 to 2 half-days per week with local public health agencies, community-based organizations, and health departments in Baltimore City.
+Placements are part-time placements for 1 to 2 half-days per week with local public health agencies, community-based organizations, and the Baltimore City health department.